AguaClara/HFFVFDC/Manual.md

 ####Slider Pipe

-The slider pipe requires a notch at the top of the tank to fit a float, holes in the active length portion of the pipe (where the pipe will slideTo form the slider pipe, the team started by cutting a piece of 1.5" diameter pipe to 41cm using the table clamp and the reciprocating saw.
-This length was calculated by the following equation, allotting an extra 3.5cm as an arbitrary buffer to allow space for additions at the top of the pipe, including the float and plugs:
+The slider pipe requires a notch at the top of the pipe to fit a float, holes in the active length portion of the pipe (the range of the slider pipe where it can be exposed to the tee) to allow water to pass, and holes for a hose clamp to secure the float and for plugs to constrain the active length.
+The team started fabricating by cutting a piece of 1.5" diameter pipe to 41cm using the table clamp and the reciprocating saw.
+This length was calculated by the following equation, allotting an extra 3.5cm as an arbitrary buffer to allow space for additions at the top of the pipe, including the float and 1/4 inch plugs:

 $$ L_{\mathrm{Pipe}} = {1 \over 2} \times H_{\mathrm{DistributionTank}} + 3.5\mathrm{cm} $$